attineos/atti-components/CONTRIBUTING.md

 * `config` :  contains the internal configuration of the component
 * `components` : contains the sub components, only useful for this component.
 Only contains React component, no styled-components.
-* `facade` : contains a maximum of 2 files ('index.web.js' and 'index.native.js') to render respectively a web and a native components.
+* `facade` : contains a maximum of 3 files ('Facade.js', 'index.web.js' and 'index.native.js').
+Indexes files render respectively a web and a native component.
+They should extend `Facade.js` which contains the common code of both versions
 * `styles` : contains all styled-components reserved for this component
 * `tests` : contains the tests for this component
 * `types` : contains the declarations of Flow types used by this component internally, if they